-To protect your server from unauthorised webhook events, we strongly recommend that you use Hash-based message authentication code (HMAC) signatures.
-After you enable HMAC signatures, each webhook event will include a signature calculated using a secret HMAC key and a payload from the webhook.
+To protect your server from unauthorised webhook events, we strongly recommend that you use Hash-based message authentication code (HMAC) signatures for our webhooks that support it.
+For the ones that support enabling HMAC signatures, each webhook event will include a signature calculated using a secret HMAC key and a payload from the webhook.
 By verifying this signature, you confirm that the webhook was sent by Adyen, and was not modified during transmission.

 To verify HMAC signatures, you can either: